kvnn/OnboardBot/README.md

         goal_description: str
 ```

 OnboardBot (via `prompts.py`) will use the data models above to collect data from the user in a conversational, helpful manner.
-Note that to enable a Model, it must be imported into `app.py` and added to `datamodels`.
+Note that to enable a Model, it must be imported into `app.py` and added to `enabled_models`.

 ### UI